 Use tax is a sales tax that the purchaser of an item owes on items that are purchased for use in Illinois.
 If the seller of an item does not collect at least the 6.25% sales tax, the purchaser must pay the difference to the Illinois Department of Revenue.
 Historically, the most common purchases on which the seller does not collect the tax and use tax is owed are purchases made over the Internet are mail order catalogs, or if an item is purchased out of State and tax is paid at a lower rate than the difference would create an obligation.
-Use tax revenue collected by the State is then distributed to municipalities on a per capita basis based on the official population of the municipality.
+Use tax revenue collected by the collections and subsequent distributions to municipalities.

-In 2010 Illinois passed a law making it easier for individuals to pay their use tax by giving them an option on their tax return to estimate the amount and be aware of their obligations to pay.
-This law began to significantly increase use tax revenue collections and subsequent distributions to municipalities.
 In 2015, Amazon and other e-commerce companies began requiring or voluntarily collecting sales tax from on-line purchasers in the State due to having a physical presence in the State, which continued to increase use tax collections.
 The 2018 Supreme Court decision in South Dakota vs. Wayfair resulted in the State passing legislation effective October 1 requiring any out-of-state retailer with a sales volume over a certain threshold to begin collecting use tax.
 Additional efforts by the State to collect applicable use tax are being made.
 These increased efforts at collection, and continuing, greater shift in people purchasing on-line versus traditional retail are continuing to result in significant increases in use tax remitted to the Village on an annual basis.